Mellifluos-Ship/Video-Detection/README.md

-# clock_detect
+# vid_detect
-OpenCV VicdProcessing usin Edge Detection
+Edge Detection for Video through Webcam in OpenCV